 LinkedIn ad targeting is a surprisingly useful tool for studying the gender gap in tech giants.
+Especially in the absence of diversity reports.

 This article is based off a B2B Revealed episode.